ggandor/leap.nvim/README.md

 That is, **you do not want to think about**

-- **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motion combinations)
+- **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motion combinations, using relative line numbers and/or repeats)
 - **the command**: we need one fundamental targeting method that can bring you
   anywhere: a "jetpack" instead of a "railway network" (↔ EasyMotion and its derivatives)